Peter Travers

-Early life and education
+Early life

-Travers grew up in Yonkers, New York, the son of Howard and Ruth Travers.
-He received a BA degree from Manhattan College in 1965 before graduating from New York University with an MA in English.
+Travers grew up in Yonkers, New York.
+He received a Bachelor of Arts degree from Manhattan College in 1965, followed by a Master of Arts degree in English from New York University.

 Career

-According to eFilmCritic.com, Travers is the nation's most "blurbed" film critic.
-Travers' blurbs were being printed in newspapers as early as 1970, when he was a writer for Reader's Digest.
+Travers has been called the nation's most "blurbed" film critic.
+His blurbs appeared in newspapers as early as 1970, when he was a writer for Reader's Digest.
 By the mid-1970s, he was a film critic for The Herald Statesman, a Yonkers newspaper.
 In the 1980s, he wrote for People for four years before joining Rolling Stone in 1989.
 In 2020, he departed Rolling Stone and became the film critic for ABC News.

 Travers hosts the New York Film Critics Series, a company that hosts live-streamed screening events and discussions, as well as the ABC News show Popcorn with Peter Travers, where he interviews actors and directors about the latest projects and their lives.

 Personal life

 Travers married Diane Harris of White Plains, New York, in 1967; the marriage ended in divorce.
 In 1980, Travers married Robyn Lee Reeves, an actress and graduate of Vassar College, in an Episcopalian ceremony.
-He has three children: Jennifer, David and Alex.
+He has three children.